 The Financial Accounting Standards Board amended its standard related to the accounting for leases.
-Under the new standard, lessees will now be required to recognize substantially all leases on the balance sheet as both a right-of-use asset and a liability.
-The standard has two types of leases for income statement recognition purposes: operating leases and finance leases.
+Under the new standard, lessees will now be required to recognize substantially all leases on the statements of financial position as both a right-of-use asset and a liability.
+The standard has two types of leases for statements of activities recognition purposes: operating leases and finance leases.
 Operating leases will result in the recognition of a single lease expense on a straight-line basis over the lease term similar to the treatment for operating leases under existing standards.
 Finance leases will result in an accelerated expense similar to the accounting for capital leases under existing standards.
 The determination of lease classification as operating or finance will be done in a manner similar to existing standards.
 The new standard also contains amended guidance regarding the identification of embedded leases in service contracts and the identification of lease and nonlease components in an arrangement.
-Upon the issuance of ASU 2019-10 on November 15, 2019, the new standard is effective for annual periods beginning after December 15, 2020.
-The Council is in the process of evaluating the impact the amendment will have on the financial statements.
+The new standard is effective for annual periods beginning after December 15, 2021, and any interim periods within annual reporting periods that begin after December 15, 2022.
+The Council is evaluating the effect the standard will have on the financial statements; however, the standard is expected to have a material effect on the financial statements due to the recognition of additional assets and liabilities for operating leases.